 Cleaning Your Home

-During the time of treatment, you should also make sure to clean your house thoroughly.1 This includes:
+During the time of ear mite treatment, you should also make sure to clean your house thoroughly.1 This includes:

 Can Ear Mites Be Prevented?

-Unfortunately, unless you intend to keep your furry friend in a bubble, there’s no real way to prevent them from getting ear mites.
+Unfortunately, unless you intend to keep your furry friend in a bubble, there’s no real way to prevent ear mites.
 That being said, all hope is not lost.

-While you might not be able to fully prevent them from getting ear mites, there are a few things you can do to help reduce the likelihood of future infections.
+While you might not be able to fully prevent ear mites, there are a few things you can do to help reduce the likelihood of future infections.

 - Pay closer attention to where your four-legged friend runs off to.
 While it’s not feasible to anticipate every potential place ear mites can be, you can try to keep them out of locations that have a higher likelihood of ear mite transmission.